 Frontier Airlines flight attendants sue over right to pump breast milk

-Two Frontier flight attendants have filed lawsuits against the Denver-based carrier for the right to pump breast milk on duty.
-Two Frontier flight attendants have filed lawsuits against the Denver-based carrier for the right to pump breast milk on duty.
+Two Frontier Airlines flight attendants have filed federal complaints against the Denver-based carrier, saying the airline discriminated against them by not allowing them to pump breast milk while on duty.
+Two Frontier Airlines flight attendants have filed federal complaints against the Denver-based carrier, saying the airline discriminated against them by not allowing them to pump breast milk while on duty.

 Add your comments below